orioncactus/pretendard/packages/pretendard-std/docs/en/README.md

 ### Variable font

 Use the code below to use the variable weight property.
-Provided font-family name is `'Pretendard Std Variable'`.
+Provided font-family name is `"Pretendard Std Variable"`.

 #### HTML